 A transparent disclosure of sustainability priorities includes not only positive disclosure, but also a negative or critical incidents, such as accidents, challenges or not-achieved targets.
 In those cases, the report should also disclose a response of the company explaining how it intends to overcome these issues.

-Based on this set of criteria, only 3 companies (4%) report transparently about their material issues.
+Based on this set of criteria, 7% of the companies report balanced and transparently about their material issues (in 2017: 4%).
 Most companies report in a rather positive or neutral way.

 An impact-oriented disclosure of sustainability priorities includes a commitment to short- as well as medium- and long-term targets that are SMART (Specific, Measurable, Achievable, Realistic, Time-bound) for all material issues.
 Ideally, the targets should also be impact-driven.